alekseyl/me-redis/README.md

 As you can see you can get a result with smallest or even none code changes!

-All the ideas is to move complexity to config.
+The idea is to move complexity to config.

 ### Config
 ```ruby